-The two main types of domestic adoption of Australian children are: known child adoption, where the child and adoptive parents know each other before adoption, and local adoption, where the child and adoptive parents do not know each other.
-Known child adoptions made up almost three‑quarters (71%) of all adoptions finalised in 2017–18, while local adoptions represented 10% (Figure 1).
+The two types of domestic adoption of Australian children are: known child adoption – where the child and adoptive parents knew each other before adoption – and local adoption – where the child and adoptive parents did not know each other before adoption.
+Known child adoptions made up 69% of all adoptions finalised in 2020–21, while local adoptions represented 15% (Figure 1).

-Australian adoptive parents can also adopt children from overseas.
+Australian adoptive parents can also adopt children from overseas through an official Australian intercountry adoption program.
 Adoptions of children from other countries are called intercountry adoptions.
 These children can legally be adopted but generally have had no previous contact or relationship with the adoptive parents.
-Intercountry adoption accounted for 20% of all adoptions in Australia in 2017–18, with 97% of intercountry adoptees originating from Asian countries.
-The most common country of origin was Taiwan (32%), followed by South Korea (29%), Thailand (14%) and the Philippines (14%).
+Intercountry adoptions accounted for 16% of all adoptions in Australia in 2020–21, with 90% of intercountry adoptees originating from Asian countries.
+The most common country of origin was Taiwan (36% of intercountry adoptions), followed by South Korea (29%).

-Generally, adoptions by relatives or other known carers of children from other countries, are termed ‘known child intercountry adoptions’.
-This type of adoption is outside the scope of national adoptions data.
-See glossary for definitions of adoption categories.
+Adoptions by relatives or other known carers of children from other countries are termed ‘known child intercountry adoptions’.
+This type of adoption is not included in reported data on this page.
+Likewise, adoptions by Australian citizens or permanent residents living abroad for 12 months or more that occur through an overseas agency or government authority are also excluded.
+These adoptions are referred to as expatriate adoptions.
+See the glossary for definitions of adoption categories.

 The three main reasons why children in known child adoptions are generally older are:

-See Adoptions Australia 2017–18, including relevant data tables and interactive data displays.
+See Adoptions Australia 2020–21, including relevant data tables and appendices.

 Information on adopting a child can be found in state and territory departments responsible for adoption, Intercountry Adoption Australia and the Department of Social Services.